 The return of The Love Songs of Oedipus Rex

-In the summer of 2016, while Benjamin Hackman was a composer-in-residence at Gibraltar Point on Toronto Island, director Luke Sargent created a documentary capturing Benjamin’s process of writing and recording The Love Songs of Oedipus Rex, The Holy Gasp’s second record, a concept album for a 27-person ensemble about a man grieving a divorce while concurrently mourning the death of his father.
+In the summer of 2016, while I was a composer-in-residence at Gibraltar Point on Toronto Island, director Luke Sargent created a documentary about my process of writing and recording The Love Songs of Oedipus Rex, The Holy Gasp’s second record, a concept album for a 27-person ensemble, about a man grieving a divorce while concurrently mourning the death of his father.
 The film was originally broadcast as a CBC Short Doc in 2018, and went on to win the award for Best Documentary at the Black & White Film Festival, and a nomination for Best Editing in a Short Documentary from The Canadian Cinema Editors Awards.
 After several years, the broadcast license held by the CBC has lapsed, allowing us to re-release the documentary publicly for those who haven’t had a chance yet to see the film.

-For more information about the documentary, listen to director Luke Sargent’s interview on the Wild Sound Film Podcast, and watch the audience reaction reel below.
+For even more information about the documentary, listen to director Luke Sargent’s interview on the Wild Sound Film Podcast, and watch this audience reaction reel below.

 In Other Film News…